CarletonComputerScienceSociety/website/content/blog/2022-2023/2022-06-05-ccss-summer-dev-projects-introduction.md

 Hello!
 I'm Bining

-I'm a third-year computer science student with minor in math at Carleton University.
-I'm interested in Web Dev and currently I'm working on the project of discrete math interative test platform and the ccss website.
+I'm going into my third year as a computer science student with minor in math at Carleton University.
+I'm interested in web dev and software engineering.